Channel 1 Admission Due Dates

 Letters of Recommendation

-CMB encourages recommendation letters to be written by research and professional mentors who have first-hand knowledge of the applicant in a research laboratory, a research-based course, or other professional contexts.
+CMB encourages recommendation letters from research and professional mentors who have first-hand knowledge of the applicant in a research laboratory, a research-based course, or other professional contexts.

 Letters from instructors who know the applicant primarily from the classroom environment are also acceptable, although these are typically not as effective in describing the applicant’s potential as a future graduate researcher.